Survey: Even as schools reopen, many students learn remotely

 Survey: Even as schools reopen, many students learn remotelyNew

 A new survey from the Biden administration finds that large numbers of students are not returning to the classroom even as more schools reopen for full-time, in-person learning.
-The findings reflect a nation that has been locked in debate over the safety of reopening schools.
+The findings reflect a nation that’s been locked in debate over the safety of reopening schools during the coronavirus pandemic.
 Even as national COVID-19 rates continued to ebb in February, key measures around reopening schools barely budged.
-Nearly 46% of public schools offered five days a week of in-person to all students in February, according to the survey, but just 34% of students were learning full-time in the classroom.
+The survey shows nearly 46% of public schools offered five days a week of in-person learning to all students in February but just 34% of students were learning full-time in the classroom.
 White students were far more likely to be learning in-person than their nonwhite classmates.